Holiday lodge investments Generating additional income from investing in a park holiday home

 The pros & cons of investing in a park holiday home

 - Covid restrictions and quarantine rules have led to a sharp rise in demand for UK holiday properties.
-2020 and 21 bookings boomed post lockdown, with peak high value weeks already booked for 2022.
+2020 and 2021 bookings boomed post lockdown, with peak high value weeks already booked for 2022.
 Many investors are considering holiday lets as a likely low-risk and profitable safe haven for their money.
 The average occupancy level for luxury lodges is between 32 and 34 weeks per year.
-However, high performing properties in popular locations can achieve over 40 weeks occupancy
+However, high performing properties in popular locations or on 5 star resorts can achieve over 40 weeks occupancy

 - Holiday rent in honeypot locations in or near popular tourist destinations in the UK tend to deliver high rental yields over the course of a year.
 Prices in peak season can exceed £2,500 per week in popular locations